Back and Forth

 Educational Background

-Applicants cannot be enrolled in formal art education (such as university or art schools) at the time of application.
-However, individuals who have completed their studies, as well as those currently enrolled in non-art-related programs, are eligible to apply.
+Applicants must not be enrolled in formal art education (such as public universities or art schools) at the time of application.
+However, students from private institutions, individuals who have completed their studies, and those currently enrolled in non-art-related programs are eligible to apply.

 Career Stage